Softcatala/translation-memory-tools/README.md

 *builder.py* expects the credentials to be defined in the following locations:

-* At [cfg/credentials](./cfg/credentials) in the diferent YAML files: for Zenata (zanata.yaml), for Weblate (weblate.yaml) and for Crowdin (crowdin.yaml).
+* At [cfg/credentials](./cfg/credentials) in the different YAML files: for Zenata (zanata.yaml), for Weblate (weblate.yaml) and for Crowdin (crowdin.yaml).
 The files *-sample* provide examples of how these files should be structured.
 * For Transifex, the credentials should be at *~/.transifexrc* since this where Transifex cli tool expects the credentials.

 All these projects require you to have the right credentials and often be "member of the Catalan project" to be able to download credentials.